Extradition case of Meng Wanzhou: Legal commentary

 According to former San Francisco County Superior Court judge Julie M. Tang, extradition judge Heather Holmes used convoluted and deceptive language so that "it could have gone either way" but "she chose to go down the way to find for extradition."

 Other commentary

-Economist Jeffrey Sachs stated that the United States rarely arrests senior businesspeople for their companies' crimes and that "to start this practice with a leading Chinese business person - rather than the dozens of culpable US CEOs and CFEOs - is a stunning provocation to the Chinese government, business community, and public."
+Economist Jeffrey Sachs stated that the United States rarely arrests senior businesspeople for their companies' crimes and that "to start this practice with a leading Chinese business person — rather than the dozens of culpable American CEOs and CFEOs — is a stunning provocation to the Chinese government, business community, and public".